bitforge/yago_api_clients/java/docs/SubscriptionApi.md

-Create a new stripe Subscription for a Genie pricing plan in state incomplete.
+Create a new stripe Subscription for a Yago pricing plan in state incomplete.
 Use client_secret to submit payment method with a stripe element to activate subscription.

 ### Example
 ```java